 When planning a road trip to Matala, car rental is one of the first things to consider.
 Go ahead and use a powerful search engine that is able to compare different companies and get you the best price.
 Discover Cars usually makes it really easy.

 From the center of Heraklion, you must head to the north up to Gazi, and once there, take the national road Heraklio-Festos (also written as Faistos and as Phaistos on the road signs.

 Check the Archaeological Site of Phaistos

-This Minoan Palace corresponds to a flourishing city which arose in this fertile plain from 6000 BC to the 1st century BC.
+This Minoan Palace corresponds to a flourishing city that arose in this fertile plain from 6000 BC to the 1st century BC.

 According to the legends, the palace has a history of endless turbulent episodes and myth.
 According to Greek mythology, the first Palace of Faistos was founded by King Minos while his brother, Radamanthis, was the first king in the Palace.

 Remember that you can see all the artifacts and findings from Faistos in the Archaeological Museum of Heraklion, including the enigmatic Disc of Faistos.

 The Archaeological Site of Festos is open with the following timetable:

 On Mondays from 13.00 to 19.30